vdelachaux/UI-with-Classes/UI/Documentation/Classes/rect.md

-# dimensions
+# rect

-The `dimensions` class provides an interface for manipulating the dimensions of a widget.
+The `rect` class provides an interface for manipulating the → of a widget.

 This class is available from the `cs` class store, or `cs.ui` class store if you use the `UI` component.